 If the trademark being transferred is the subject of an existing federal trademark registration or pending trademark application, the trademark assignment should be recorded with the Assignment Services Division of the United States Patent and Trademark Office.
 This can be done electronically using the Electronic Trademark Assignment System (ETAS).
 You must complete the online form, upload the trademark assignment, and pay the government filing fees (which are quite minimal).
 It is important to promptly record the trademark assignment so that the Trademark Office’s records remain accurate and so that the public is put on notice as to the rightful owner of the trademark.
 In addition, a trademark registration cannot be renewed in the name of the new owner unless the trademark assignment has been recorded with the Trademark Office.

 Although a pending trademark application may be assigned prior to maturing into a trademark registration, you may not assign an intent-to-use trademark application until the trademark itself is in use in commerce, meaning that there is an existing and ongoing business related to the mark.
 If an intent-to-use application is prematurely assigned, any resulting trademark registration will be considered void and subject to cancellation.

 Trademark Assignment Questions or Concerns?

 In conclusion, there are many pitfalls that must be avoided when assigning a trademark in order to ensure that the transfer of ownership is valid, legal, and binding.
-If you have any questions about trademark assignments, or maybe need some assistance with preparing and recording a trademark assignment of your own, please contact me for your free consultation at (314) 749-4059, via email at firstname.lastname@example.org, or through the contact form you’ll find on this page.
+If you have any questions about trademark assignments, or maybe need some assistance from an experienced trademark attorney with preparing and recording a trademark assignment of your own, please contact me for your free consultation at (314) 749-4059, via email at email@example.com, or through the contact form you’ll find on this page.
 I look forward to hearing from you soon.